Connecticut Department of Social Services

 Supporting Regional Offices and the Division of Medical Care Assistance in the delivery of medical services to DSS clients are the Bureau of Assistance Programs, the Bureau of Aging, Community and Social Work Services, and Office of Public and Government Relations.

-Jobs First establishes a time limit of 21 months for families that contain an adult who is able to work.
+Jobs First established a time limit of 21 months for families that contain an adult who is able to work.
 Extensions beyond 21 months are available if the adult cannot find a job that makes the family financially independent.
-Able-bodied adults are referred to Jobs First Employment Services (JFES) administered by the Department of Labor (DOL) and regional Workforce Investment Boards for help in finding work.
-During the 21 months, and during extensions, recipients must cooperate with JFES and make a good-faith effort to find a job and keep working.
-At the end of the time limit, a family may be eligible for an extension of benefits if they have income less than the payment standard; have made a good-faith effort to find work; or have experienced circumstances beyond their control that kept them from finding work or keeping a job.
+Able-bodied adults are referred to the Department of Labor (DOL) and regional Workforce Investment Boards for help in finding work; those who are already working receive help in increasing their hours of work or wage level.
+During the 21 months, and during extensions, recipients must cooperate with DOL and make a good-faith effort to find a job and keep working.
+At the end of the time limit, a family may be eligible for an extension of benefits if they have income less than the payment standard; have made a good-faith effort to find work; or have experienced circumstances beyond their control which kept them from finding work or keeping a job.

 The Temporary Rent Subsidy Program (TRSP) assists low-income families in paying their housing costs.
-Two groups are targeted: 1) Recipients of TFA for whom lack of housing stability is a barrier to employment; and 2) Families who have exhausted their TFA benefits or are no longer eligible for TFA because they have been sanctioned off the program, with the result that the family is homeless or at risk of homelessness.
+Two groups are targeted: 1.)
+Recipients of TFA for whom lack of housing stability is a barrier to employment; and 2.)
+Families who have exhausted their TFA benefits or are no longer eligible for TFA because they have been sanctioned off the program, with the result that the family is homeless or at risk of homelessness.
 TRSP helps those in the two target groups afford decent, safe, and sanitary housing in the private market by providing a rent subsidy for up to 12 months, through June 2005.
 In June 2005, 78 families were approved to participate and received an average subsidy of $654 per month.
 Participants find their own housing and are free to choose any private housing that meets the requirements of the program.
-This program was not funded and ended on June 30, 2006.

-Transitionary Rental Assistance (T-RAP) is available for some families if an adult member is employed at the time the family leaves the Temporary Family Assistance Program (TFA) and either (1) has income which exceeds the TFA payment standard or (2) is employed for a minimum of twelve hours per week.
-There is an income limit of 50 percent of the state median income level.
+Transitionary Rental Assistance (T-RAP) is available for some families that exhaust 21 months of time-limited assistance and are not eligible for an extension because they have income over the payment standard.
+There is an income limit of 50% of the state median income level.
 Rental assistance is available for up to 12 months.
 Due to limited funding, a lottery system is used to select eligible recipients.

 The Food Stamp Program provides monthly benefits to help eligible families and individuals afford food purchases.
 Benefits are provided electronically, enabling clients to use a debit-type swipe card at food markets.
 Income- and asset-eligibility guidelines apply.
-The general income limit is 130 percent of the federal poverty level.
-Maximum monthly food benefit examples are $152 for a single person and $506 for a four-person household.
+The general income limit is 130% of the federal poverty level.
+Maximum monthly food benefit examples are $141 for a single person and $471 for a four-person household.
+Application is made at local DSS offices.
+At the end of SFY 2004, approximately 97,100 Connecticut households (including 76,650 children) were receiving Food Stamp benefits, an increase of about 8,650 households from a year earlier.
+Application to the Food Stamp program is made at local DSS offices.

 Child Care Services

-During SFY 2006, approximately 16,000 income-eligible children participated each month in the Child Care Assistance Program (Care4Kids), while contracts to state-supported child day care centers and school-age programs served another 8,300 children monthly.
-DSS continued to support the Child Care Facilities Loan Fund, which creates new spaces for children at child care facilities.
+During SFY 2005, over 15,000 income-eligible children participated each month in the Child Care Assistance Program (Care4Kids), while contracts to state-supported child day care centers and school-age programs served another 8,300 children monthly.
+DSS continued to support the Child Care Facilities Loan Fund, awarding loans to create new spaces for children at child care facilities.

-Quality Enhancement Grants, at a funding level of $1.14 million, helped 19 priority school districts develop local quality initiatives that support the communities’ family and caregiver needs.
-Local School Readiness Councils in the designated communities used the funds to serve approximately 2,300 child care providers, including kith and kin, caring for more than 4,000 children in various ways: direct services to children and families, consultation services to child care centers and family providers, training and staff development, mini-grants for minor renovations, instructional materials and equipment, and public education campaigns.
+Quality Enhancement Grants, at a funding level of $1.4 million, helped 18 priority school districts develop local quality initiatives that support the communities’ family and caregiver needs.
+Local School Readiness Councils in the designated communities used the funds to serve approximately 2,000 child care providers, including kith and kin, caring for almost 4,000 children in various ways: direct services to children and families, consultation services to child care centers and family providers, training and staff development, mini-grants for minor renovations, instructional materials and equipment, and public education campaigns.
 DSS continued to fund childcare licensing and inspection staff at the Department of Public Health.
-DSS also provided funds to the Department of Children and Families and the Department of Public Safety to support child-abuse and criminal-background checks for certain child care providers in the Care 4 Kids Program.
+DSS also provided funds to the Department of Children and Families and the Department of Public Safety to support child-abuse and criminal-background checks for certain child care providers in the Child Care Assistance Program.

 The Child Care Apprenticeship program collaboration continued with the Department of Labor, as did the Connecticut Early Childhood DataConnections project.
-DSS also participates in the State Child Day Care Council, Early Head Start Professional Development Project, Head Start Advisory Council, Head Start Statewide Collaboration Project, Commission on Children, Early Childhood Partners, Early Childhood Alliance, Universal Preschool Advisory Committee and Forums, and the HUSKY Plan.
+DSS also participates in the Child Day Care Council, Head Start Advisory Council, Head Start Statewide Collaboration Project, Commission on Children, Early Childhood Partners, Early Childhood Alliance, Universal Preschool Advisory Committee and Forums and the HUSKY Plan.

-Summary highlights for childcare services during SFY 2006:
+Summary highlights for childcare services during fiscal 2005:

 You can learn more about these and other child care activities in the state in the Child Care Annual Report.
-The report may now be viewed or printed from the DSS website at (www.ct.gov/dss, follow the link for Publications and scroll down to Annual Reports).
+The report may now be viewed or printed from the DSS website at (www.dss.state.ct.us/pubs/CCAnnReport04.pdf).

 Established in Connecticut in 1996 through a grant from the US DHHS Head Start Bureau, the purpose of the Head Start State Collaboration Office (HSSCO; Head Start Act of 1998, 42 USC 9801 et seq.) is to facilitate coordination of Head Start services in eight priority areas: health care, welfare, child care, education, community services activities, family literacy services, activities related to children with disabilities and services for homeless children.
 The HSSCO works toward enhancing the capacity of Head Start and other early childhood programs to improve outcomes and opportunities for young children and their families through activities that: